quantum-tinkerer/MeanFi/docs/source/tutorial/hubbard_1d.md

 Here the problem is simple enough that we can generate a random guess for the mean-field solution through the {autolink}`~meanfi.tb.utils.guess_tb` function.
 It creates a random Hermitian tight-binding dictionary based on the hopping keys provided and the number of degrees of freedom within the unit cell.
 Because the mean-field solution cannot contain hoppings longer than the interaction itself, we use `h_int` keys as an input to {autolink}`~meanfi.tb.utils.guess_tb`.
-To keep the adaptive-quadrature tutorial practical without changing the plots themselves, we use a modestly larger finite temperature and slightly looser tolerances through `tutorial_model_kwargs`.
+For the zero-temperature tutorial we keep the original physics inputs from `main` and only relax solver-side controls through `tutorial_model_kwargs`.
+In one dimension, `max_subdivisions=128` is already enough to match the unbounded adaptive result at this accuracy.
 The default solver uses internal linear mixing, which is sufficient for this small example.
-For the wider phase-diagram sweep below we pass `scipy.optimize.anderson` explicitly through the `optimizer=` hook.
+For the wider phase-diagram sweep below we still pass `scipy.optimize.anderson` explicitly through the `optimizer=` hook.

 ```{code-cell} ipython3
 filling = 2